Lan blood group system: Epidemiology

 The prevalence of the Lan antigen exceeds 99.9% in most populations.
 The frequency of the Lan-negative blood type is estimated at 1 in 50,000 in Japanese populations, 1 in 20,000 in Caucasians, and 1 in 1,500 in black people from South Africa.

 Clinical significance

 When Lan-negative individuals are exposed to Lan-positive blood through transfusion or pregnancy, they may develop an anti-Lan antibody.
 Anti-Lan is considered a clinically significant antibody, but its effects are variable.
 It has been associated with severe transfusion reactions and mild cases of hemolytic disease of the newborn, but in some cases individuals with the antibody have not experienced any adverse effects from exposure to Lan-positive blood.
 It is recommended that individuals with anti-Lan are transfused with Lan-negative blood, especially if the antibody titer is high.
 One case of autoimmune hemolytic anemia involving auto-anti-Lan has been described.

+Clinical diagnostic

+Clinical testing in patient care for Lan antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Lan antigen expression on the red cell membrane.